Top 5 Tips on a Redundancy Consultation

-Things to consider at Consultation:
+Other things to consider at consultation includes:

 - Discuss business reasons as to why you are proposing making redundancies